mobizt/Firebase-ESP8266/src/README.md

-#### Get the array value at specified path from FirebaseJsonArray object.
+#### Get the array value at the specified path from FirebaseJsonArray object.

-param **`jsonObj`** - The returning FirebaseJsonData object that holds data at specified path.
+param **`jsonObj`** - The returning FirebaseJsonData object that holds data at the specified path.

 param **`path`** - Relative path to data in FirebaseJsonArray object.

-return **`boolean status of operation.`**
+return **`boolean status of the operation.`**

-The relative path must be begin with array index (number placed inside square brackets) followed by other array indexes or node names e.g. /[2]/myData would get the data from myData key inside the array indexes 2.
+The relative path must begin with array index (number placed inside square brackets) followed by other array indexes or node names e.g. /[2]/myData would get the data from myData key inside the array indexes 2.

 ```C++